 - Communicate with the child, and has:

 a) Met their obligations to maintain the child, and

 b) Facilitated (or not) the other parent’s involvement in these aspects of the child’s life.

 - Taken the opportunity to:

 a) Participate in decision- making about major long- term issues about the child

 If the child’s parents have separated, a court must consider the parties’ situation since the separation.

 What are the costs involved?

 Please do not hesitate to contact WN Legal if you require legal assistance in this area of law.
-Our Perth Family Lawyer Kyran Nunes, has a broad range of experience in assisting his clients in applying and defending a variety of Family Law Parenting matters.
+Our family court lawyers Perth at WN Legal, have a broad range of experience in assisting our clients in resolving and defending a variety of Family Law Parenting matters.